fg-research/website/blog/general/posts/commodity-forecasting-forgan.rst

     Forecasting commodity prices is a particularly challenging task due to the intricate interplay of supply and demand dynamics, geopolitical factors, and market sentiment fluctuations.
-    Deep learning models have been shown to be more effective than traditional statistical models at capturing the complex and non-linear relationships inherent in commodity markets.
+    Deep learning models have been shown to be more effective than traditional statistical models at capturing the complex and non-linear relationships inherent in commodity markets
     <a href="#references">[1]</a>.
     </p>